-- 40 column mode The default mode for the VGA shadow output from the VDP is to use 40 columns, the same as the VDP.
-It is possible to switch the output to 80 columns to provide enhanced editing in SDX BASIC, display more output when listing files, etc. See the USER VGA command for details - Pure colours
+The default mode for the VGA shadow output from the VDP is to use 40 columns, the same as the VDP.
+It is possible to switch the output to 80 columns to provide enhanced editing in SDX BASIC, display more output when listing files, etc.

+- See the USER VGA command for details - Pure colours

 The VGA shadow output from the VDP can use one of two different palettes.
 The default mode is for the VGA output to use a vivid colour scheme (pure colours) that look better on VGA monitors but don't accurately reflect the VDP output.
-If you prefer the 'washed out' colours that you may remember from back in the day, start SDX in 'Retro' mode (<Reset><R>).
+If you prefer the 'washed out'

+colours that you may remember from back in the day, SDX can be run in 'Retro' mode (see 19.4).